Antenna Grounding Planes

 To convert from a radio frequency to a physical wavelength, you divide the speed of light by the frequency.

 The lower the frequency, the larger the wavelength - and thus the larger the ground plane.

 For most cellular and WiFi transmission frequencies, a disc of some sort of metal at least 8" in diameter is generally considered sufficient and actually provides some room for error and future proofing.

 The lowest frequency currently supported by cellular boosters is LTE Band 12, which runs from 699MHz to 746MHz.
 This works out to a wavelength of 16.9" - 15.8".
-Using the quarter-wavelength formula, this means that an effective ground plane should extend out from the center of an antenna at least 4.225" to be optimal for LTE Band 12.
+Using the quarter-wavelength formula means that an effective ground plane should extend out from the center of an antenna at least 4.225" to be optimal for LTE Band 12.

 Since you really only need four radials and not a continuous sheet of metal, the distance to the four corners from the center of an 8" x 8" metal sheet is 5.7" - meaning that you have plenty of ground plane for the job.